BigheadSMZ/TotKMods/README.md

 05. Fog: Options to enhance fog, minimize fog, and disable fog.
 Only one mod should be selected, unless using Serfrost which may be combined with an interior addon.
 06. Other Mods: Optional mods to enhance gameplay or make things faster.
 All of these are optional and do not need to be used.
 07. Cheats: Game too hard or you aren't having fun?
 Some cheats might liven things up.
 All cheats are obviously optional.

+# Downloading
+- Click the green **Code** button, and click **Download Zip**.

 # Information
-- A simplified modpack that includes what I consider to be the essential mods.
+- A simplified modpack that includes what I consider to be the essential mods offered in an organized manner.
-- This pack was not made to compete with existing modpacks such as the pack by HolographicWings or the collection by Jazzverso, but provide an alternative for those that wish to have complete control over their mods by keeping each module separate.
-This modpack also prefers to provide exefs versions of mods over romfs versions if possible to avoid the potential for mod conflicts.
 - Most "romfs" mods are licensed under "CC BY-NC-ND 4.0", which allows sharing the material in any medium or format.
 - The restictions are that credit must be given, a link to the license must be included, and changes must be made aware.
 - The mods covered under this license can not be sold for profit, and no derivatives can be created from them.